Identifying the structure of La3Ni2O7 in the pressurized superconducting state

-Neutron diffraction measurements at ambient pressure confirm an orthorhombic structure for La$_3$Ni$_2$O$_7$ with a Ni--O--Ni bond angle of 168$^\circ$ along the $c$ axis (Fig. \ref{fig:1}a).
-However, high-pressure structural studies using synchrotron X-ray diffraction (XRD) have yielded conflicting results, largely due to experimental constraints imposed by the diamond anvil cell (DAC) environment.
-Three primary structural candidates for the superconducting state have emerged: the unchanged $Amam$ phase~\cite{Shi2025p}, an orthorhombic $Fmmm$ phase~\cite{Sun2023,Li2025i}, and a tetragonal $I4/mmm$ phase~\cite{Wang2024s,Wang2025c}, as shown in Figs. \ref{fig:1}a, b.
-The $Fmmm$ phase, characterized by a 180$^\circ$ Ni--O--Ni bond angle along the $c$ axis, was proposed based on a combination of XRD data and first-principles calculations~\cite{Sun2023, Zhang2024h, Zhang2024eff,Li2025i}.
-In contrast, the $I4/mmm$ phase was identified from Rietveld refinement of XRD patterns in the superconducting state and the merging of the (0~2~0) and (2~0~0) reflection peaks under pressure~\cite{Puphal2024, Wang2025c,Wang2024s}.
+Neutron diffraction measurements at ambient pressure confirm an orthorhombic structure for La$_3$Ni$_2$O$_7$ with a Ni--O--Ni bond angle of 168$^\circ$ along the $c$ axis [Fig. \ref{fig:1}(a)].
+However, high-pressure structural studies using synchrotron X-ray diffraction (XRD) have yielded conflicting results, largely due to X-ray is dominated by the heavy La and Ni atoms, it is insensitive to the positions of light oxygen atoms, while the Ni--O--Ni bond angle is crucial for the structure, and the experimental constraints imposed by the DAC environment is also a challenge.
+Three primary structural candidates for the superconducting state have been proposed: the unchanged $Amam$ phase~\cite{Shi2025s}, an orthorhombic $Fmmm$ phase~\cite{Sun2023,Li2025i}, and a tetragonal $I4/mmm$ phase~\cite{Wang2024s,Wang2025c}, as shown in Figs. \ref{fig:1}(a) and (b).
+The $Fmmm$ phase, characterized by a 180$^\circ$ Ni--O--Ni bond angle along the $c$ axis, was proposed based on a combination of XRD data at room temperature and first-principles calculations~\cite{Sun2023, Zhang2024eff,Li2025i}.
+In contrast, the $I4/mmm$ phase was identified from Rietveld refinement of XRD patterns in the superconducting state and the merging of the (0~2~0) and (2~0~0) reflection peaks under pressure~\cite{Wang2025c,Wang2024s}.
 The reported pressure for this transition varies, either coinciding with or preceding the emergence of superconductivity, and appears sensitive to the pressure-transmitting medium (PTM) and sample form.
-Consequently, it remains unclear whether the tetragonal phase is a prerequisite for superconductivity~\cite{Shi2025p}.
-As a non-destructive optical method, Raman spectroscopy has inherent sensitivity to phonons, making it advantageous for detecting structural symmetry.
+Consequently, it remains unclear which phase is a prerequisite for superconductivity.
+As a non-destructive optical method, Raman spectroscopy is inherently sensitive to phonons, making it advantageous for detecting structural symmetry.
 It has been employed to distinguish the bilayer phase from the other RP nickelates \cite{Li2025d} and investigate the electronic correlations in La$_4$Ni$_3$O$_{10}$ at ambient pressure \cite{suthar2025,Gim2025,Zhang2025d}.

-In this work, we investigated the high-pressure structure of La$_3$Ni$_2$O$_7$ by Raman spectroscopy.
-Our results suggest that La$_3$Ni$_2$O$_7$ undergoes three stages of phase transitions: $Amam Amam+Fmmm I$4/$mmm$.
-Raman spectra clearly detected a phonon renormalization of La$_3$Ni$_2$O$_7$ at 14.5 GPa, which matches well with our first-principles calculations.
-The abrupt changes in Raman spectral intensity are attributed to altered phonon vibration patterns accompanying the structural phase transition.
-More importantly, we identify the structure of La$_3$Ni$_2$O$_7$ in the pressurized superconducting state as belonging to the $I4/mmm$ space group, and resolve the ongoing debates on the correlation of its superconductivity and structural phase transitions.